Maclenn77/Maclenn77/README.md

 ### My hobbies

  I love writing, but I have had no time to write for pleasure lately.
-I'm not bat, I once won second place in a short stories contest! (if you read in Spanish, I hope you can [enjoy it](http://www.puntodepartida.unam.mx/index.php/1087-no-0203/1918-0203-la-cronica-como-antidoto-las-batallas-en-xoco-juan-paulo-perez-tejada)).
+I'm not bad, I even won second place in a short stories contest! (if you read in Spanish, I hope you can [enjoy it](http://www.puntodepartida.unam.mx/index.php/1087-no-0203/1918-0203-la-cronica-como-antidoto-las-batallas-en-xoco-juan-paulo-perez-tejada)).

 I like to read science fiction, realism, and pop science books. 📚

 For a long time, my favorite sport was chess.
 But as I spend a lot of time in a chair, I rarely play chess now.
 My current hobbies are riding the bicycle and running.
-However, I am always ready for a chess match!  🦾
+However, I am always ready for a chess match.
+[Challenge me!](https://www.chess.com/member/jpaulopapas) ♟️ 🦾

 ### My favorite things